minhtuanvu/talks/packages/2025-06-11-kubecon-hk/README.md

-# Sit Back and Relax with Fault Awareness and Robust Instant Recovery for Large Scale AI Workloads
+# Taming Dependency Chaos for LLM in K8S

 To start the slide show: